eam-00/Linux-Notes/Devuan/README.md

 #### The solution to the apt upgrade problem

-So installed the package listed by the error message:
+Installed the package listed by the error message:
 ```
 root@m1330:/# apt install usrmerge
 Reading package lists...
 Done